numberoverzero/bloop/docs/user/conditions.rst

             ...

 Because bloop tracks the state of every column that was loaded, ``atomic=True`` can perform the same work as manually tracking a revision column.

-If you need to atomically update the entire object but only part of the object was loaded (say, against an index with a keys-only projection) then ``atomic`` will only guarantee atomicity against the columns that were loaded.
-In that case, the best solution is in fact to use a ``revision`` column.
-You must ensure that column is included in every index and returned by every query/scan, so that it can always be checked.
+There are cases where an explicit ``revision`` column can be useful; for instance, if your queries only load a few columns, but you want to ensure the entire row hasn't changed since you loaded it.

+In that case, make sure your ``revision`` column is included in all index projections.
 Using an explicit revision column with bloop's atomic conditions is still straightforward, since the previous state is tracked for you:

 .. code-block:: python